Posts about motivation

 Often simplistic motivation is seen as a replacement for fixing management performance (improving the management systems…).
 Instead managers should focus on eliminating the sources of de-motivation in the workplace.
 If you need hints, Dilbert does a good job of showing you what management does that de-motivates.

 To succeed as a manager assume people wish to do a good job.
 If employees are not performing some task well, the manager needs to figure out what is wrong with the system that leads to this outcome (not what is wrong with the employees).
-When a manger views the problem as one of motivating workers that puts the problem within the worker.
+When a manager views the problem as one of motivating workers that puts the problem within the worker.
 They need to be changed.
 That is the wrong strategy, most of the time.
 Instead you will have much more success if you seek to improve the system to improve performance.

 I believe there is often a burden to overcome.
 As people have their intrinsic motivation crushed time after time day after day, week after week, year after year they try to protect themselves by shutting off their hope to achieve intrinsic motivation at work.
 You may have to show you really are serious before they will open up again.
 You have to make real changes and do so consistently that shows respect for people.
-The intrinsic motivation is a strong force and a few earlier adopters will quickly come along in all but the most broken organizations.
-You can build on that success (eliminating more and more de-motivation) to grow intrinsic motivation in more and more people.
+Intrinsic motivation is a strong force and a few earlier adopters will quickly come along in all but the most broken organizations.
+You can build on that success (and eliminat more and more de-motivation) to grow intrinsic motivation in more and more people.

 Continue reading